gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/v2/readme.md

  ![3D Image](3drender.png)

- > [!NOTE]
+ > [!WARNING]
  > The v2 board is currently in Release Candidate.
-This means that I've tested the board and haven't experienced any issues, but the baord hasn't had wider testing yet.
+This means that I've tested the board and haven't experienced any issues, but the board hasn't had wider testing yet.
 I cannot guarantee that you won't run into issues and it's possible that a new board may be required if issues arise that can't be fixed in software.
 That means you might need to order a second set of boards if something really bad is discovered!

  > [!NOTE]
  > Unlike the v1 board, the v2 board design includes a brake resistor.
 This resistor cannot be installed during assembly and must be sourced separately and hand soldered to the board.